 School written work

 Some subjects ask to see examples of marked written work from your school studies.
 Where these are requested they may form the basis of some of the interview discussion.
 Where such written work is not available (perhaps because you have studied in a different language or different qualification system) we will make an alternative arrangement (on a case by case basis).
-School written work may still be required in some subjects, usually: Classics, English, History of Art, History, Hisotry & Politics, History & Modern Languages, Land Economy, Linguistics, Music, Psychological & Behavioural Sciences, Theology, ASNC (Anglo Saxon, Norse & Celtic), AMES (Asian & Middle Eastern Studies).
+School written work may still be required in some subjects, usually: ASNC (Anglo Saxon, Norse & Celtic), AMES (Asian & Middle Eastern Studies), Classics, English, History of Art, History, Hisotry & Politics, History & Modern Languages, Land Economy, Linguistics, Music, Psychological & Behavioural Sciences, and Theology, Religion and Philosophy and Religion.

 Pre-reading at interview